-- Establish a more durable mechanism for soliciting and sustaining high level financial support.
+- Establish a more durable mechanism for soliciting and sustaining a high level of financial support.
 Over the past few years, WBMT member societies have been asked to contribute via a voluntary fee.
-The personalized letter stating this request has been added (Appendix J).
-In 2024, a newly assigned executive will be tasked with planning financial sustainability. - Continue the close collaboration with the WHO on global projects relevant to HCT and stem cell donation and fulfilling WBMT responsibilities as an NGO in official relations with the WHO (Section 4).
-The WHO Liaison Standing Committee has been created (Section 3.8) to follow up on projects with the WHO. - Continue to offer Workshops and Scientific Symposia in regions with constrained resources and willing to establish new or expand existing HCT programs. - Integrate regional registries to the WBMT registry. - Continue working on improvement of collection and analyses of global activity data by the new and user friendly database and its publication. - Integrate subcommittee functions with regional registries. - Additional focus on advanced cell therapy and access to these advanced therapies by LMIC.
+In 2024, the mechanism of this process was changed.
+In July, invoices for the years 2023 and 2024 were sent to all member societies including a letter of the president, who thanked them for their support, resulting in 16 invoices being paid.
+(Appendix J). - Expansion of cooperation with the member societies - Continue the close collaboration with the WHO on global projects relevant to HCT and stem cell donation and fulfilling WBMT responsibilities as an NGO in official relations with the WHO (Section 4).
+The WHO Liaison Standing Committee has been created (Section 3.8) to follow up on projects with the WHO. - Continue to offer Workshops and Scientific Symposia in regions with constrained resources and willing to establish new or expand existing HCT programs.